|I hope the following information will be helpful to you:

 or things that just seem mesmerizing and beautiful

 crochet: in any form is not rare or desirable.
 Bedspreads are especially so common that they are devoid of value.
 Every household had "Grandma's hand crocheted bedspread.
-Every one of them was stored away and never used.
-They are large, very heavy and suffocating to sleep under.
+Every one of them was stored away and never used because they were so large and heavy and suffocating to sleep under.
 None of them were ever used.
-Gazillions of them exist and they are not rare.
+Gazillions of them exist so they are not rare.

 TO SUM UP:

 In the past decade, droves of antique stores have gone out of business because "used things" are not in style.
-Everyone wants everything new from IKEA and Target and Pottery Barn.
+Millennials like new things from IKEA and Target and Pottery Barn.
+Even better, they prefer to travel and have experiences and not get bogged down by owning things.
 Call a local auction house, sell things on ebay, get on with living and let them go without regret!

 My very best wishes,